 Whenever you logout of Ponder (link in the top right corner of the site) your add-on will be disassociated with your account.
 You will not be able to post responses, and no reading activity can be captured.

-Outside of supporting your Ponder experience, Ponder data will only be used to improve the quality of the underlying platform - your personal data will be shared with third-parties.
+Outside of supporting your Ponder experience, Ponder data will only be used to improve the quality of the underlying platform - your personal data will not be shared with third-parties.

 In order to use Ponder, you will need to create a username and password.
 Adding additional identity information to your profile is optional, and even then it is private to the groups and institutions that created them.
 If you so choose, your profile can include your first and last name, email address and a student identification number.
 These details are only visible to the administrator for your group.